August 27th, 2014

 July 27th, 2014

-But now you may be thinking, “sure I can buy a bunch of cool stuff, but how do I style it at home?”
+Oftentimes we find ourselves buying a bunch of things, but then we don’t know what to do with them!
 Fortunately, The Chronicle’s home design columnist, Paige Porter Fischer is here to help.
 As a seasoned editor and art director for big magazines like Better Homes & Gardens and Sunset magazine, we got a chance to pick her brain about all things San Francisco and design.
 She’s also picked her favorite SF goodies on Chairish for you to shop AND she’s shared ways to style these one-of-a-kind finds.
 Read on for more about San Francisco style and design tips + tricks!

 Chairish: What do you think makes San Francisco stand out as a marketplace for boho and mix/match inspired design?